yvonnevydao/Credit_Fraud_Detection/README.md

 - [License](#license)
 - [Contact](#contact)

 ## Introduction
 Credit card fraud detection is crucial for financial institutions to minimize losses and protect customers.

+## Data Understanding

+### Data Collection (Source)
+The dataset contains transactions made by credit cards in September 2013 by European cardholders, and also available in Kaggle: [Kaggle Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud).
+- It contains 284,807 transactions, with 492 cases of fraud.
+- The features include transaction time, amount, and anonymized variables.

+#### Objective
 This project explores various machine learning models to identify fraudulent transactions in a dataset of credit card transactions.
-We compare the performance of supervised and unsupervised learning techniques to determine the most effective approach.
+- We **compare the performance** of **supervised** and **unsupervised learning techniques** to determine the most effective approach.

-## Dataset

-The dataset used in this project is the [Kaggle Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud).
-It contains 284,807 transactions, with 492 cases of fraud.
-The features include transaction time, amount, and anonymized variables.

 **Preprocessing Steps:**
+- Load the dataset
-- Data cleaning
+- Data Types
-- Normalization of features
-- Handling imbalanced classes
+- Class Distribution